tarantool/ansible-cartridge/examples/getting-started-app/README.md

 $ ansible-playbook -i hosts.yml playbook.yml
 ```

-Now, connect to the `vm1` and check if package was installed:
+Then, connect to the `vm1` and check if package was installed:

 ```bash
 $ vagrant ssh vm1